After mouth and oropharyngeal cancer surgery

 Staff will be aware of this.
 You will have a call bell close by so you can call for help if you need it.
 Your nurse can give you a pen and paper to write down what you want to say.

-Mobile devices may also help.
+The text function on mobile phones may also help.
 Your nurse may be able to provide a computer tablet while you are in hospital.

 Breathing tubes